Informing NC Private Well Policy

 The resources listed below are from the Well Empowered community meeting on May 24, 2023 in Union County, NC, where members of the UNC SRP shared study results and answered...
 Read more »

 Does your drinking water come from a private well?
-The University of North Carolina at Chapel Hill’s Superfund Research Program (SRP) is conducting a study to prevent and reduce harmful...
+The University of North Carolina at Chapel Hill’s Superfund Research Program (SRP) is conducting a research study in partnership with the...
 Read more »

 Without testing, it is impossible to know whether well water is safe to drink because many harmful contaminants cannot be seen, smelled or tasted.
 Private well water is not regulated...
 Read more »